netobserv/netobserv.github.io/content/posts/2025-10-28-whats-new-1-10/index.md

 ![Network Observability CLI - Filters](cli-filter.png)<br>
 Figure 11: Network Observability CLI - Filters

 Use the tab key to toggle between the flows table and the filter field.
-While in the table, you can move around using the `h,j,k,l` keys, for those of you who are familiar with vi!
+While in the table, you can move around using the `h`,`j`,`k`,`l` keys, for those of you who are familiar with vi!

 Tip: Oftentimes, Network Observability CLI will exit before I am done.
 To increase the time it runs, add the `--max-bytes` option such as `--max-bytes=500000000` (500 MB).
 Of course, you will need to have enough disk space to store the temporary data.

 ### Metrics

 To view the metrics, enter `oc netobserv metrics --enable_all` plus any other options to the command.
-The `--enable_all` is optional and turns on all eBPF features, otherwise many of the graphs will be blank.
+The `--enable_all` is optional and turns on all eBPF features.
+Otherwise, many of the graphs will be blank.

 In the previous release, you could only see graphs with the OpenShift web console.
 Now there are text-based graphs!

 ![Network Observability CLI - Metrics](cli-metrics.png)<br>
 Figure 12: Network Observability CLI - Metrics

-In the blue box, you can increase or decrease the number of points in the graph by increments of 5,  You can also cycle through the different sets of graphs in the **Display** row.
+In the blue box, you can increase or decrease the number of points in the graph by increments of 5.
+You can also cycle through the different sets of graphs in the **Display** row.
 If you want the OpenShift web console to display the graphs like before, add the `--background` option.

 There is a **Manage panels** button that lets you choose the graphs you want to display (Figure 13).
 Select or deselect a panel using the Enter key (not the mouse).